Mutually Unbiased Bases in Composite Dimensions -- A Review: MU bases in quantum theory

 Quantum states forming MU bases have been created in a number of dimensions using various physical systems.
 For $d=2$, pairs and triples of MU bases were obtained in a quantum optical setting, exploiting the fact that wave plates cause suitable phase shifts \citep{Hou2015}.
 D'Ambrosio \textit{et al}. \citep{ambrosio+13} embedded a photonic quantum system of dimension $d=6$ in a Hilbert space associated with photon polarisation coupled to some orbital angular momentum.
 The 18 product states which form three MU bases were prepared and certified.
 Another quantum optical approach to create and manipulate complete sets of $(d+1)$ MU bases for dimensions $d<5$ has been implemented by Lukens \textit{et al}. \citep{lukens18}.

 Various tasks at the core of quantum information have been carried out successfully using MU bases.
 Two protocols for \emph{quantum key distributio}n (cf. Sec.~\ref{subsec:Quantum-cryptography}) with photons based on MU bases were realised experimentally \citep{Bartkiewicz2015}; the security of the protocols is linked to quantum cloning and a temporal variant of steering.
 Generating photons with suitable orbital angular momentum has been verified as a feasible approach, making it possible to implement higher-dimensional quantum key distribution protocols \citep{mafu13,mirhosseini15,bouchard18}.
 A high dimensional implementation of MU bases $(d>9$) using traverse modes of spatial light has been applied to verify that ignorance about a certain aspect of the whole system does not imply ignorance of its parts \citep{kewming20}.
+Self-testing of two four-dimensional MU measurements has been demonstrated \citep{farkas2021self}.
 A scalable implementation of MU bases is proposed in \citep{ikuta22}, where the number of interferometers scales logarithmically with $d$.
 This scheme is relevant to quantum key distribution when $d=4$.

-The theoretically appealing idea that MU bases are highly suitable for \emph{quantum tomography} (cf. Sec.~\ref{subsec: Quantum-state-reconstruction}) has been demonstrated experimentally for two-qubit polarisation states \citep{adamson10}, with increased fidelity of the reconstructed states when compared to standard techniques.
+The theoretically appealing idea that MU bases are highly suitable for \emph{quantum tomography} (cf. Sec.~\ref{subsec: Quantum-state-reconstruction}) has been demonstrated experimentally for two-qubit polarisation states \citep{adamson10}, with increased fidelity of the reconstructed states when compared to standard techniques, and for higher-dimensional photonic qudits \citep{lima11}.
 Local tomography based on MU bases for the individual parts of a composite quantum system has led to the successful reconstruction of the states of bipartite entangled systems \citep{Giovannini2013}, again using the orbital angular momentum of photons.
 In a similar spirit, \emph{quantum process tomography} is feasible, either with complete sets of MU bases for prime dimensions $d$ or using MU bases obtained from tensoring in the composite dimension $d=6$ \citep{stefano21} (cf. Sec.~\ref{subsec: Quantum-state-reconstruction}).

 MU bases have been used to confirm the first reported quantum \emph{teleportation} of a qutrit state \citep{luo19} as well as both loop-hole free \emph{steering }\citep{wittmann12} and higher dimensional steering \citep{zeng18} (see Sec.~\ref{subsec:Steering}).
 They have also been instrumental to experimentally verify bipartite bound entanglement in two-photon qutrits \citep{hiesmayr13}.
 A link between pairs of MU bases for discrete and continuous variables (cf. Sec.~\ref{subsec: MUs for CVs}) was established in \citep{Tasca2018}, along with a quantum optical implementation of the resulting coarse-grained observables.
 The findings have been extended both theoretically and experimentally from two to three measurements \citep{Paul2018a}.